Corey-Zumar/MRI-Reconstruction/README.md

 4. After each training iteration of SGD, network checkpoints will be saved to the checkpoints directory specified by the `-c/--checkpoints_dir` flag.

-### Test Evaluation
+### Testing

-These evaluation procedures allow users to benchmark the effectiveness of the implementation quantitatively or qualitatively by operating on a dataset of full-resolution MR images.
+These testing procedures allow users to benchmark the effectiveness of the implementation quantitatively or qualitatively by operating on a dataset of full-resolution MR images.
 These MR images are deliberately subsampled, reconstructed, and compared against their original contents to provide insight into the method's effectiveness.
 As in the **training** section, these examples make use of the [OASIS](http://www.oasis-brains.org/) dataset.

 #### Obtaining diff plots for a single MR image

-For testing purposes, this evaluation procedure will produce diff plots for each slice in a specified full-resolution MR image.
+For testing purposes, this procedure will produce diff plots for each slice in a specified full-resolution MR image.
 The diff plots for every slice consists of the following grayscale images:

    * The original slice